Day One Monday December 9

 Plenary Session Three

-Chair: Dr Elizabeth Knight, University Hospitals Dorset, Poole
+Chair: Dr Peter Robinson, University Hospitals Dorset, Bournemouth

 15:40Grab a coffee/tea in the exhibition room